John Sewell (cricketer)

 John Joseph Sewell (10 February 1844 – 8 June 1897) was an English first-class cricketer active 1863–67 who played for Middlesex.
 He was born in Cirencester and died in Pietermaritzburg.
 He played in twelve first-class matches.

+Sewell moved to the Cape Colony in the 1870s.
+His son Cyril played cricket for South Africa and later moved to England and captained Gloucestershire.